-g) Voting.
+d)g) Voting.

+All voting during CMT meetings will be taken by roll call vote.
 No member of a board or committee may vote on a matter where he or she has a voting conflict.
 An official action requires a majority vote of all members physically-present or present by CMT means and eligible to vote, unless an extraordinary majority or unanimous vote is required.
 In case of a tie vote, the action fails.
 In case a member refuses to vote, his or her vote will be counted as in support of the proposition.

-h) Disruptions and Adjournment.
+e)h) Disruptions and Adjournment.